swaldman/rss-all-the-things/00-Introduction.md

 more complex and less ubiquitously deployed than RSS, and succeeded only partially.

-RSS did not address an even more foundational problem: How posts, along with their accompanying RSS summaries, found their way onto the internet in the first place.
-Initially the internet was populated by academics and “geeks”, who willing to overcome a variety of set-up costs.
+RSS did not address an even more foundational problem: How do posts, along with their accompanying RSS summaries, find their way onto the internet in the first place?
+Initially the internet was populated by academics and “geeks”, who were willing to overcome a variety of set-up costs.
 As the ‘net grew ubiquitous, nearly everyone hoped to participate, posting baby pictures or jokes or quick comments on current events or restaurant reviews.